CB radio in the United Kingdom

 Citizens band radio (often shortened to CB radio) is a system of short-distance radio communications between individuals on a selection of 40 channels within the 27-MHz (11 m) band.
 In the United Kingdom, CB radio was first legally introduced in 1981, but had been used illegally for some years prior to that.

 In December 2006, CB radio became licence-free or exempt of the fee.
 However, Ofcom still regulate CB radio under CEPT and MPT specifications.
+Since 27 June 2014, Ofcom has also permitted AM and single-sideband (SSB) operation on the CEPT channels alongside the original FM mode, subject to power limits (see § SSB and AM legalisation below).
 Although the use of CB radios in the UK has declined from its peak, it is still popular, especially with the farming community, Land Rover owners and Mini-Cab services.
 It is also fitted as standard to 'Street Glide' and 'Electra Glide' models of Harley Davidson touring motorcycles sold in the UK.

 History

 CB radio was first introduced into the United Kingdom around 1968.
 Early use was known around the international shipping ports in the UK, particularly Liverpool, London and Southampton in 1968.
 As citizens band radio has been advertised in the US since before 1962, it is possible that a number of these radios were brought into the UK and used illegally.
 In the period 1976–1978, CB radio in Britain was much popularised by novelty hit songs and its use in the film Convoy and the usage of illegal CB radio peaked in 1980.
 Companies in Britain sold US equipment quite openly, and equipment was readily available in car accessory shops.
 During this time, a great many CB clubs emerged in the UK and they became centres of protest in the march towards legalisation, in the hope that existing equipment could be used legally.

 In response to the popularity of CB Radio, the government commissioned a white paper proposing a CB service called "Open Channel" around 860 MHz.

 The big problem for the UK was that the 27 MHz band was already licensed legally to radio control model aircraft users.
 They were paying for a licence to use the band, and interference resulted in loss of control of the aircraft.
 Many expensive models were written off, and the safety implications were obvious, but there was no practical way to police a separation, and the government did not rate the protection of model flying as an important issue.